HoiJean/djangoforbeginners-book/manuscript/ch1.md

 Open your command line and try them out.
 The `$` dollar sign is our command line prompt: all commands in this book are intended to be typed **after** the `$` prompt.

-For example, let's change into our Desktop directory.
+For example, assuming you're on a Mac, let's change into our Desktop directory.

 {title="Command Line",lang="text"}
 ~~~~~~~~